communitiesuk/plotly_dashboard_template/README.md

 # dashboard-template
-A template repository for creating data dashboards with Plotly
+A template repository for creating data dashboards with Plotly.

+**This is a template, and should not be overwritten.** There are instructions below on how to set up your own development repository.

 ## Getting started